michielpost/Q42.HueApi/README.md

 Or send it to all lights

 	client.SendCommandAsync(command);

+### Color Conversion
+The Philips Hue lights work with Brightness, Saturation, Hue and X, Y properties.
+More info can be found in the Philips Hue Developer documentation: http://www.developers.meethue.com/documentation/core-concepts#color_gets_more_complicated
+It's not trivial to convert the light colors to a color system developers like to work with, like RGB or HEX.
+Q42.HueApi has 3 different color converters out of the box.
+They are in a seperate package and it's easy to create your own color converter.
+ - *Original*:  The original converter based on a large XY array.
+ - *OriginalWithModel*: Does not use the large XY array, but should produce the same result and takes the lamp model into account.
+ - *HSB*: Converts based on Hue, Brightness and Saturation

+ How to use a color converter?
+ Add one of the following usings:
+ `using Q42.HueApi.ColorConverters.Original`
+ `using Q42.HueApi.ColorConverters.OriginalWithModel`
+ `using Q42.HueApi.ColorConverters.HSB`

+ This will add extension methods to `Light`, `State` and `LightCommand`.
+So you can set the color using `new RGBColor()` and convert the `State` back to `RGBColor`

+ Pull Requests with improvements to the color conversion are always welcome!

 ## Remote API
 There is also a Philips Hue Remote API.
 It allows you to send commands to a bridge over the internet.
 You can request access here: http://www.developers.meethue.com/content/remote-api